Fairy & Cabbage Tree Creeks Catchment Flood Study

 There seems to be a significant increase in areas that were reported as previously dry now wet, and increased flood height areas shown in Figure 25-1 and Figure 25-2.
 These changes predominantly occur in places with no validation against 1998 flood levels.
 How have these changes been validated against actual 1%AEP flood data?
 Have validation points included in the previous study been omitted, and if so, what is their justification for exclusion?
 What is the expected confidence in results?
 For instance, is a flood level of 0.15m statistically significant given it would appear a tolerance of +/- 0.3m against measured points appears to be considered a valid prediction?

-ValidationAndConfidence asked almost 4 years ago
+ValidationAndConfidence asked over 4 years ago

 The main reason there is a big increase in areas previously dry, now wet is that the 2D hydraulic model area has been increased significantly.
 This area was previously only modelled in a hydrologic model which only provides flow, rather than a depth and velocity.
 The changes are largely in the upper catchments, where there is less model validation data.